A Closer Look

 Numbers Underscore the Need

-is the Fair Market Rent for a two-bedroom apartment in Palm Beach County per month, which would require a single parent to work 3.3 full-time minimum wage jobs simply to afford housing.
+is the Fair Market Rent for a two-bedroom apartment in Palm Beach County per month, which would require a single parent to work 3.4 full-time, minimum-wage jobs simply to afford housing.